 .
 "He was humiliated, didn’t even want me to take a picture of it.”

 When she went home and checked online, she found that her son, who'd been crying because he was so embarrassed, had a balance of 75 cents remaining in his account.

 Desert Cove is a relatively affluent school — only 32.1 percent of the students there qualify for free or reduced-price lunches.
 So it's easy to imagine that singling out students whose account balances are low could be a traumatizing experience for them.

 "Lunch shaming" can lead students to skip meals altogether, one Houston-based nonprofit found

 That in turn hurts their academic performance and makes them more likely to repeat a grade or require mental health counseling, according to the American Psychological Association

 Over the weekend, a picture of the stamp went viral after Chavez's friend, Juan Fortenberry, posted it on Twitter.

 "Like, y'all couldn't send a note?
 Y'all couldn't think for two seconds about the numerous references of branding someone as a stigma?" he wrote.

 "If a kid's parents don't have any money to deposit to the child's account ... do they just keep stamping the child everyday?
 Seriously."

-Twitter users quickly began contacting the school and demanding to know why they were "branding" students — so much so that, come Monday, the school district felt compelled to issue an official statement on their website.
+Twitter users quickly began contacting the school and demanding to know why they were "branding" students — so much so that, come Monday, the school district felt compelled to issue an official statement